Toyota Mirai: United States

 The first 57 units were delivered to retail customers in California in October and November 2015.
-Toyota hoped to release the Mirai in the five Northeastern States in the first half of 2016, as hydrogen fueling infrastructure is built in the Boston and New York City regions.
-Toyota will provide free hydrogen fueling for the first three years to initial buyers of the Mirai, just as Hyundai does for lessees of its Hyundai Tucson-ix35 Fuel Cell in California.
-Toyota planned for cumulative sales of 3,000 Mirais in the U.S. by the end of 2017.
+Toyota hoped to release the Mirai in the five Northeastern States in the first half of 2016, but hydrogen fueling infrastructure was not built in the region.
+Toyota committed to provide free hydrogen fueling for the first three years to initial buyers of the Mirai, as Hyundai did for lessees of its Hyundai Tucson-ix35 Fuel Cell in California.

 In the American market, the 2016 model year Toyota Mirai started at US$57,500 before any government incentives, and a leasing option for 36 months was available with a $3,649 down payment and a lease rate of $499 per month.
 Several states have established incentives and tax exemptions for fuel cell vehicles.
 As a zero-emission vehicle (ZEV), the Mirai is eligible for a purchase rebate in California of US$5,000 through the Clean Vehicle Rebate Project.
-The federal tax credit for fuel cell vehicles originally expired on 31 December 2014, but was retroactively extended through 31 December 2016.
-By September 2016, Toyota had reduced down-payment from US$3,649 to US$2,499 and leasing price to US$349/month with several benefits, and sold 710 Mirais.
+The federal tax credit for fuel cell vehicles originally expired on 31 December 2014, but it was retroactively extended through 31 December 2016.
+By September 2016, Toyota had reduced the down-payment from US$3,649 to US$2,499 and leasing price to US$349/month with several benefits, and sold 710 Mirais.

 As of December 2017, U.S. sales totaled about 2,900 Mirais.
 Sales in California passed the 3,000 unit mark in January 2018, where there were 31 retail hydrogen stations in operation.
-As of January 2018, Mirai sales represent more than 80% of all hydrogen fuel cell vehicles on the road in the United States.
+As of January 2018, Mirai sales represented more than 80% of all hydrogen fuel cell vehicles on the road in the United States.

+In 2024, Mirai owners filed a class action lawsuit in California over the lack of availability of hydrogen refueling stations, alleging, among other things, fraudulent concealment and misrepresentation as well as violations of California’s false advertising law and breaches of implied warranty.